zepto-lang/zepto/wiki/Getting Started.md

 have already noticed by now, REPL keywords (such as `quit`) share their syntax with Atoms.
 They are not the same thing, but they look the same.
 So typing keywords in the REPL can differ from a scripts' behaviour (where you have to us `(exit)` or `(quit)` to end a script explicitly.
+There is an ongoing discussion (within myself) whether I should replace one or the other with `#`, but I have not settled yet.

 *For Clojure people:* Other than in Clojure, using Atoms in zepto does not result in a significant speedup in zepto.
 They are just a different syntactic concept to